PdxCodeGuild/Programming102/labs/lab4.md

 1. Convert the strings into lists
 2. Sort the letters of each list
-3. Check if the two are equal
+3. Check if the two lists are equal

 ```
 >>> enter the first word: dormitory